 In reviewing the nomination documents, the Registrar of Voters' staff will verify that the Ballot Designation meets the basic restrictions set forth in this section, such as the three-word limitation and the use of "Incumbent".
-If the designation is found to be in violation of any of the restrictions set forth in this section, the elections official shall notify the candidate by registered or certified mail return receipt requested, addressed to the mailing address appearing on the candidate's nomination documents.
+If the designation is found to be in violation of any of the restrictions set forth in this section, the elections official shall notify the candidate by registered or certified mail return receipt requested, addressed to the mailing address appearing on the candidate's nomination documents. § 13107(c)

-The candidate shall, within three days from the date of receipt of the notice, appear before the elections official or, in the case of the Secretary of State, notify the Secretary of State by telephone, and provide an alternate designation.
-In the event the candidate fails to provide an alternate designation, no designation will appear after the candidate's name.
+The candidate shall, within three days from the date of receipt of the notice, excluding Saturdays, Sundays, and holidays, appear before the elections official or, in the case of the Secretary of State, notify the Secretary of State by telephone, and provide an alternate designation.
+In the event the candidate fails to provide an alternate designation, no designation will appear after the candidate's name. § 13107(c)(1)